Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 snow app teardown --cascade
 ```

-## Snowpark Container Services
+## Snowpark Container Services(SPCS)

 > [!IMPORTANT]
+>
-> Snowpark Container Services is available only on certain AWS regions and
+> - SPCS is available only on certain AWS regions and
 >   not available for trial accounts
+> - All Snowpark Containers are run using a defined compute pool.

 ### Compute Pool

-List of available instance families[^3]
+List of available instance families[^4]

 - CPU_X64_XS
 - CPU_X64_S